Engaging Transformational Leadership

-Engaging Leadership describes a range of behaviours, values and attitudes that, when adopted by a leader, maximise the performance potential of their team.
+Engaging Transformational Leadership (Engaging Leadership for short) describes a range of behaviours, values and attitudes that, when adopted by a leader, maximise the performance potential of their team.
 Our published research shows that individuals led by Engaging Leaders experience higher levels of:

-Both of these are the key to maximising organisational performance.
+Both of these are key to maximising organisational performance.

 “Successful leaders leverage extraordinary performance through simple behaviours that engage people.
 Those who fail to appreciate their impact on others squander talent and potential every day”